-- 0 No oral sensitivity
+0 - No oral sensitivity

-- 1 -
+1 -

-- 2 Mild oral sensitivity
+2 - Mild oral sensitivity

-- 3 -
+3 -

-- 4 Moderate oral sensitivity
+4 - Moderate oral sensitivity

-- 5
+5 -

-- 6 Extreme oral sensitivity leading to avoidance
+6 - Extreme oral sensitivity leading to avoidance plu score if young person (adult does not like to brite the sense)

-Note: Only score if child/ young person does not like to brush teeth because of oral sensitivity.
-Do not score if oral sensitivity is absent and failing to brush teeth is part of a broader picture of difficult behaviour, poor self-care or self-neglect.
+Note: Only score if young person/adult does not like to brush teeth because of oral sensitivity.
+Do not score if oral sensitivity is absent and failing to brush teeth is part of a broader picture of difficult behaviour.

-52. Over the past month, have strong food smells bothered you?
+52. Over the past month, has your child demonstrated any particular sensitivity to the smell of food?
+Rating:

 - 0 No sensitivity to smell

 - 1 -

 - 2 Mild sensitivity to smell

 - 3 -

 - 4 Moderate sensitivity to smell

-- 5
+- 5 -

 - 6 Extreme sensitivity to smell leading to avoidance

-53. Over the past month, have you been sensitive to differences in taste?
-Do you notice slight differences in the taste of foods? (e.g. rejecting one type of orange juice because it tastes slightly different to their preferred type; noticing if recipe is prepared slightly differently from before)
+53. Over the past month, has your child demonstrated any sensitivity to variation in taste?
+Does he/she notice slight differences in the taste of foods? (e.g., rejecting one type of orange juice because it tastes slightly different to their preferred type; noticing if recipe is prepared slightly differently from before)?